jclouds/jclouds-examples/rackspace/README.md

 java -classpath ".:../../../lib/*:../resources/" org.jclouds.examples.rackspace.cloudservers.CreateServer myUsername myApiKey
 ```
 Watch the terminal for output!

-Note: If you're on Windows, the only change you need to make is to use a ';' instead of a ':' in the paths.

 ## Eclipse
 To run these examples from Eclipse follow these instructions.